-- Ensuring we are a sustainable and well managed financial institution. - Gaining the confidence and trust of our members. - Understanding members financial needs and assisting them to achieve their goals. - Delivering timely and high-quality customer service. - Continually striving to enhance our members' financial security and welfare by providing competitive products and services. - Not paying dividends and reinvesting 100% or our profits back for the benefit of members and their communities.
+- Ensuring we are a sustainable and well managed financial institution. - Gaining the confidence and trust of our members. - Understanding members financial needs and assisting them to achieve their goals. - Delivering timely and high-quality customer service. - Continually striving to enhance our members' financial security and welfare by providing competitive products and services. - Sharing profits among members and their communities. - Promoting equity and fairness among members, for the benefit of members.